akxcv/logalize/README.md

 This is awesome, but really not convenient.

-Crocon makes formatting much easier by introducing a markdown-like syntax.
+Logalize makes formatting much easier by introducing a markdown-like syntax.
 See [formatting](#formatting).

 ## Browser support